DeiInvictus/deiinvictus.github.io/_posts/2025-04-25-free-grace-theology.markdown

 ⚠️ <span style="color:DarkGoldenrod;">This article is under construction.
 We will update periodically.
 Watch for the removal of this sentence for completion.</span>

 This is a review of a book written by a concerned Cambridge-educated research professor, Dr. Wayne Grudem, and endorsed by members of Dallas Theological Seminary.
 This book exposes a new sect, also known as Chaferanism, which emerged in the 80s claiming to provide new insights into salvation that contradicted Scripture, altered key lexicon meanings, went against hundreds of years of Protestant teachings, and thousands of years of Christianity.
+I've also provided corrections from C.S.
+Lewis and Chuck Smith&mdash;two Protestant leaders for Christ who's teachings stand against this misguided movement.

 <!-- This movement teaches the abuse of the precious grace of our god, twisting it into a license to sin (Jd 4 NET), and has even silenced the words of Christ on repentance and the evidences of fruit bearing. -->